dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 - the line-of-business applications that are being backed up,
 - the storage management hardware and software.

-Volume Shadow Copy Service (VSS) facilitates the conversation between these components to allow them to work better together.
+<mark style="background: #BABD00;">Volume Shadow Copy Service (VSS)</mark> facilitates the conversation between these components to allow them to work better together.

 When all the components support VSS, you can use them to back up your application data without taking the applications offline.